Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 #### Title Screen Analysis

 ![NES Title Screen](Images/NES-Title-Screen.png)
+*Figure 2: Castlevania (NES, 1987) title screen.
+Rendered using 10 colours on a single background layer with no active sprites.*

 Looking at this title screen, the first thing I did was count the distinct colours - and I came up with just **10**.
 The whole thing is rendered as a single background layer with no active sprites.
 That number actually sits *below* the [theoretical 13-colour background ceiling](https://www.nesdev.org/wiki/PPU_palettes), and after reading about the NES PPU, I understand why: the artists deliberately kept the colour count low to avoid visible clashing at the mandatory [**16×16 pixel attribute grid**](https://www.nesdev.org/wiki/PPU_attribute_tables) boundaries.